Money & Subsidies

 • Optical products and services

-Pro tip: Pay childcare fees from CDA instead of cash.
-This preserves your cash flow and puts the government's money to work.
+Our approach: We paid childcare fees from the CDA instead of cash.
+This preserved our regular income for everything else and put the government's money to work.

 Any CDA balance remaining at age 13 is automatically transferred to the child's Post-Secondary Education Account (PSEA).
-PSEA funds can be used for polytechnic, ITE, or university fees.
-Nothing is lost.
+PSEA funds can pay for polytechnic, ITE, or university fees.
+Nothing is lost — it just gets earmarked for later education.

 Total Government Support Per Child